-As a part of the City's on-going staff development and training, the incorporation of disabilities awareness, standards, and resources is encouraged for all staff interfacing with the public or who maintain the facilities used by the public.
+As a part of the City's ongoing staff development and training, the incorporation of disabilities awareness, standards, and resources is encouraged for all staff interfacing with the public or who maintain the facilities used by the public.

-1. Ensure that City staff is knowledgeable in providing accessible services, programs, and activities for the public and that accessible facilities are maintained in working order.39
+1. Ensure that City staff is knowledgeable in providing accessible services, programs, and activities for the public and that accessible facilities are maintained in working order.

 - Provide all City staff members with ongoing awareness and sensitivity training. - Develop a comprehensive disability access training program.
 Educate all City staff about their responsibilities under the ADA.
 The City's ADA Coordinator and department supervisors should be responsible for ensuring that staff members receive training.
 Reference materials that address special modifications should be included in this training. - Develop standard guidelines for training materials.
-These guidelines should include standard language that appropriately describes the City's policy on inclusion and non-discrimination, and staff members should receive training in using the guidelines effectively. - Provide training to City staff members who have contact with the public about how to provide modifications and use assistive devices to make their programs, activities, and services accessible. - Ensure that customer service training includes information about communicating with and providing modifications for persons with a variety of disabilities.
-Include program-specific adaptations, assistive devices, and modifications in each department's accessibility policy manual. - Train maintenance staff regarding accessibility compliance and the fundamentals of building codes to maintain facilities in an accessible condition. - Consider offering training for basic American Sign Language (ASL) communication skills to staff who have contact with the public and depending on operational needs.
-This training should emphasize basic communication skills and should not be viewed as a substitute for utilizing qualified ASL interpreters when requested.
+These guidelines should include standard language that appropriately describes the City's policy on inclusion and non-discrimination, and staff members should receive training in using the guidelines effectively.